Deving789/NBA_Final-Project/README.md

 #### 5. Dashboard

-The team is working on creating a blueprint of the dashboard
+The team is working on creating a blueprint of the dashboard.